The Best Ways to Protect Your Smile All Summer Long

 - Brush the outer, inner, and biting surfaces of every tooth

 - Use the top tip of toothbrush to clean the inside of the front teeth

 If you don’t already floss at least once a day, the advice is simple: start now!
 Summer is the perfect time to become a part of the 16% of Americans that regularly floss their teeth, rather than the majority of adults who don’t.
 After all, flossing is essential to your overall oral health.

 While brushing is a critical and effective way to remove plaque and debris from the visible surfaces of your teeth, only flossing can scrape away the bacteria lurking in the tiny cracks between your teeth.
 Plaque loves to accumulate in those dark crevices to nurture decay.
 Only the action of flossing can reach into those tight spaces and remove harmful plaque, bacteria, sugar, and acids.

 If you’re not comfortable using conventional string floss, explore different options like interdental brushes, hand-held floss picks, and water flossers.
 You can choose the flossing device that you find most comfortable and convenient.
 As long as it removes the plaque sitting between your teeth, it’s a win.

 Put Your Best Smile Forward With Teeth Whitening

-Teeth whitening is a safe, fast, and simple cosmetic procedure that removes visible stains and discoloration from the surface of your teeth.
+Teeth whitening in Mission Valley is a safe, fast, and simple cosmetic procedure that removes visible stains and discoloration from the surface of your teeth.
 If you want to improve the appearance of your smile this summer, teeth whitening is the easiest way to make it happen.
 Just don’t fall for the gimmicks at the drugstore.

 DIY and store-bought whitening systems are unpredictable and inefficient.
 You can only guarantee professional, attractive, long-term results when you turn to your dentist for teeth whitening.